noteable-io/minor-illusion/README.md

   * Docs:
     * [mkdocs](https://www.mkdocs.org/)

+  * Reverse-Proxy:
+    * [Traefik](https://traefik.io/) for reverse-proxy and load-balancing between backend instances

 ## Run

 Clone this repository and `docker-compose up -d`.
 See [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) documentation for installing those services if they aren't already on your development machine.
 You can tail the logs for all services with `docker-compose logs -f`.

-There are four services that will start up:
+There are five services that will start up:
+    1. A reverse proxy / load-balance web-server (Traefik), transparent to an end user
-    1. Frontend (NextJS) UI that you can reach at `http://localhost:3000`
+    2. Frontend (NextJS) UI that you can reach at `http://localhost:5000`
-    2. Backend (FastAPI) app that you can reach at `http://localhost:8000`, see `http://localhost:8000/docs` for OpenAPI/swagger
+    3. A pair of load-balanced Backend (FastAPI) apps that you can reach at `http://localhost:5000/api`, see `http://localhost:5000/api/docs` for OpenAPI/swagger
-    3. CockroachDB that is inacessible from outside of the Docker network
+    4. CockroachDB that is inacessible from outside of the Docker network
-    4. Jupyter Notebook container that you can reach at `http://localhost:8888`, although you'll need to look at `docker-compose logs jupyter` to get the url + access token (something like `http://127.0.0.1:8888/?token=c2a1a877ca8ad47818bd76df917d7aaeca6d8f4a17cb462e`)
+    5. Jupyter Notebook container that you can reach at `http://localhost:8888`, although you'll need to look at `docker-compose logs jupyter` to get the url + access token (something like `http://127.0.0.1:8888/?token=c2a1a877ca8ad47818bd76df917d7aaeca6d8f4a17cb462e`)

 *The backend app will not be accessible until after Cockroach DB is online, accepting connections, and has gone through Alembic migrations.
-Expect a 30-60 second delay between containers starting and being able to access `http://localhost:8000/docs`.
-If the backend has a timeout error, try `docker-compose up -d backend` once the cockroach DB says it is accepting connections.*
+Expect a 30-60 second delay between containers starting and being able to access `http://localhost:5000/api/docs`*

 ## Docs